Featured image

 Section image for University of Manchester Cyber Attack 2023: When Research Data Became a Target

 The University of Manchester cyber attack didn’t just expose one institution’s weaknesses – it reflected broader patterns we’re seeing across the academic and research sectors.
 Attackers are shifting focus from disruption to data exfiltration, aiming for long-term value through stolen intellectual property and personal records.
 As universities expand partnerships and digitise research, their exposure grows faster than their ability to secure it.
-At CyPro, we’ve seen this same risk dynamic across both public and private organisations, from regional healthcare bodies to global FS firms.

 Academic Institutions as High-Value Targets